Drakensberg: Conservation

 The high slopes are hard to reach so the environment is fairly undamaged.
 However, tourism in the Drakensberg is developing, with a variety of hiking trails, hotels, and resorts appearing on the slopes.
 Much of the higher South African parts of the range have been designated as game reserves or wilderness areas.
 7% of the Drakensberg alti-montane grasslands and woodlands ecoregion is in protected areas.
 These include Golden Gate Highlands National Park, Sehlabathebe National Park, Tsehlanyane National Park, Malekgalonyane Nature Reserve, Giant's Castle Game Reserve, Loteni Nature Reserve, Natal National Park, Vergelegen Nature Reserve, Beaumont Nature Reserve, and Lammergeier Highlands Nature Reserve.

 Of these the uKhahlamba Drakensberg Park was listed by UNESCO in 2000 as a World Heritage site.
 The park also is in the List of Wetlands of International Importance (under the Ramsar Convention).
 The Royal Natal National Park, which contains some of the higher peaks, is part of this large park complex.
 Adjacent to the Ukhahlamba Drakensberg World Heritage Site is the 1900 ha Allendale Mountain Reserve, which is the largest private reserve adjoining the World Heritage Site and is found in the accessible Kamberg area, the heart of the historic San (Bushman) painting region of the Ukhahlamba.

 The grassland of the lower slopes has been greatly affected by agriculture, however, especially by overgrazing.
 Nearly all of the original grassland and forest has disappeared and more protection is needed, although the Giant's Castle reserve is a haven for the eland and also is a breeding ground for the bearded vulture.
 5.81% of the Drakensberg montane grasslands, woodlands and forests ecoregion is in protected areas.
-These include Kruger National Park, Mountain Zebra National Park, Golden Gate Highlands National Park National Park, Camdeboo National Park, Sehlabathebe National Park, and Tsehlanyane National Park.
+These include Kruger National Park, Mountain Zebra National Park, Golden Gate Highlands National Park, Camdeboo National Park, Sehlabathebe National Park, and Tsehlanyane National Park.

 The Maloti-Drakensberg Transfrontier Conservation Area was established to preserve some of the high mountain areas of the range.

 Human habitation

-Towns and cities in the Drakensberg area include, from south to north, Matatiele and Barkly East in the Kwa-Zulu Natal Province; Ladysmith, Newcastle, Ulundi – the former Zulu capital, Dundee, and Ixopo in KwaZulu-Natal; all of Lesotho, whose capital is Maseru; and Tzaneen in Limpopo Province.
+Towns and cities in the Drakensberg area include, from south to north, Matatiele and Barkly East in the Eastern Cape Province; Ladysmith, Newcastle, Ulundi – the former Zulu capital, Dundee, and Ixopo in KwaZulu-Natal; all of Lesotho, whose capital is Maseru; and Tzaneen in Limpopo Province.